 Welcome to the AAS

-Founded in 1923 and now with around 500 members, the Auckland Astronomical Society is one of New Zealand's largest
+Founded in 1923 and now with over 600 members, the Auckland Astronomical Society is one of New Zealand's largest

 We are based at the Auckland Observatory and provide for all levels of interest and expertise in astronomy.
 We are committed to educating our members in the science of astronomy and to keeping them up-to-date with current astronomical developments and discoveries.

-The Society members provide voluntary support for the Auckland Observatory public programs.
+The Society members provide voluntary support for the Stardome Observatory public programs.

 Calling all Astrophotographers, it's that time of year again, time to get your entries in for the 2016 Harry Williams Astrophotography competition, this year we are very lucky to have Phil Plait the "Bad Astronomer" as our judge, Phil is best known for debunking misconceptions in Astronomy but is also a well known Astrophotography enthusiast, he received his PHD in Astronomy at the University of Virginia in 1994, during the 1990s, Plait worked with the COBE satellite and later was part of the Hubble Space Telescope team at NASA Goddard Space Flight Center, working largely on the Space Telescope Imaging Spectrograph.
 In 1995, he published observations of a ring of circumstellar material around a supernova (SN 1987A), which led to further study of explosion mechanisms in core-collapse supernovae.